-- (1) Applications for Permit-to-Drill, Form 2.
-Approval of a Form 2 shall become null and void if drilling operations on the permitted well are not commenced within two (2) years after the date of approval.
-The Director shall not approve extensions to applications for Permit-to-Drill, Form 2. - (2) Oil and Gas Location Assessments, Form 2A.
-If construction operations are not commenced on an approved Oil and Gas Location within three (3) years after the date of approval, then the approval shall become null and void.
-The Director shall not approve extensions to Oil and Gas Location Assessments, Form 2A. - 303.h.
+- (1) For Applications for Permit-to-Drill, Form 2.
+Approval of a Form 2-for a well permitted pursuant to an application submitted on or after July 1, 2009 on federal land or April 1, 2009 on all other land, and for which a Form 2A was also submitted in compliance with the rules as amended in December 2008, shall become null and void if drilling operations on the permitted well are not commenced within two (2) years after the date of approval.
+Approval of a Form 2 for a well permitted pursuant to an application submitted before July 1, 2009 on federal land or April 1, 2009 on all other land, or for which a Form 2A was not submitted in compliance with the rules as amended in December 2008, shall become null and void if drilling operations are not commenced on the permitted well within one (1) year after the date of approval.
+The Director shall not approve extensions to applications for Permit-to-Drill, Form 2.
+The Director shall not approve extensions to applications for Permit-to-Drill, Form 2. - (2) For Oil and Gas Location Assessments, Form 2A.
+If construction operations are not commenced on an approved oil and gas location within three (3) years after the date of approval, then the approval shall become null and void.
+The Director shall not approve extensions to Oil and Gas Location Assessments, Form 2A. - k.h.
 Permits in areas pending Commission hearing.
-The Director may withhold the issuance of any Permit-to-Drill, Form 2, for any well or proposed well that is located in an area for which an application has been filed, or which the Commission has sought, by its own motion, to establish drilling units, in which case the hearing thereon shall be held at the next meeting of the Commission at which time the matter can be legally heard. - 303.i.
+The Director may withhold the issuance of a permit and the granting of approval of any Permit-to-Drill, Form 2, for any well or proposed well that is located in an area for which an application has been filed, or which the Commission has sought, by its own motion, to establish drilling units or to designate any tract of land as a high density area, in which case the hearing thereon shall be held at the next meeting of the Commission at which time the matter can be legally heard. - Li.
 Special circumstances for permit issuance without notice or consultation.
-The Director may issue a permit at any time in the event that an operator files a sworn statement and demonstrates therein to the Director's satisfaction that: - (1) The operator had the right or obligation under the terms of an existing contract to drill a well; and the owner or operator has a leasehold estate or a right to acquire a leasehold estate under said contract which will be terminated unless the operator is permitted to immediately commence the drilling of said well; or - (2) Due to exigent circumstances (including a recent change in geological interpretation), significant economic hardship to a drilling contractor will result or significant economic hardship to an operator in the form of drilling stand by charges will result.
+The Director may issue a permit at any time in the event that an operator files a sworn statement and demonstrates therein to the Director's satisfaction that: - (1) The operator had the right or obligation under the terms of an existing contract to drill a well; and the owner or operator has a leasehold estate or a right to acquire a leasehold estate under said contract which will be terminated unless the operator is permitted to immediately commence the drilling of said well; or

+(2) Due to exigent circumstances (including a recent change in geological interpretation), significant economic hardship to a drilling contractor will result or significant economic hardship to an operator in the form of drilling standby charges will result.

-In the event the Director issues a permit under this rule, the operator shall not be required to meet obligations to Surface Owners, local governmental designees, the Colorado Department of Public Health and Environment, or Colorado Parks and Wildlife under Rule 305 (except Rules 305.e.(4) and 305.e.(6), for which compliance will still be required) and 306.
+In the event the Director issues a permit under this rule, the operator shall not be required to meet obligations to Surface eQwners, local governmental designees, the Colorado Department of Public Health and Environment, or the Colorado Division of Wildlife under Rule 305 (except Rules 305.e.(4) and 305.e.(6), for which compliance will still be required) and 306.
 The Director shall report permits granted in such manner to the Commission at regularly scheduled monthly hearings.